relikd/Memmon/README.md

 Memmon remembers what your Mac forgets – A simple deamon that restores your window positions on external monitors.

+**Limitations:** Currently, Memmon can not restore windows in other spaces, only the currently active space.
+If you know a way to access the accessibility settings of a different space, let me know.

 ## Install